wongsingfo/comp-sys/docs/net/net.md

 - Prohibit: generate ICMP message
 - Throw: continue with the matching (used with policy routing)

+## IPv4

+PMTU (path MTU) discovery:

+- cached in associated routing table entry.
+The routing table cache has one single entry for each destination IP address.
+- probe PMTU with DF (Don't Fragment) flag set.
+If it is larger than the optimal size, the sender will receive `ICMP FRAGMENTATION NEEDED`.

+There are many problems with fragmentation, so the IPv6 decided to allow it only at the originating hosts, and not at intermediate hosts such as routers, NATs.

 ## Multicast Routing (IPMR)

 ## Software Forwarding